nipafx/nipafx.dev/content/articles/2014-10-07-intention-revealing-code-java-8-optional.md

 ---
-title: "Intention Revealing Code With Optional"
+title: "Intention Revealing Code With `Optional`"
-tags: [clean-code, java-8, optional, techniques]
+tags: [clean-code, java-8, optional]
 date: 2014-10-07
 slug: intention-revealing-code-java-8-optional
+intro: "Write intention revealing code with Java 8's new type `Optional` and prevent most NPEs.
+This is not optional!"
 description: "Write intention revealing code with Java 8's new type Optional and prevent most NPEs.
 This is not optional!"
 searchKeywords: "Optional"
-featuredImage: Simply Explained NPE
+featuredImage: intention-revealing-optional
 ---

 Java 8 introduced a type `Optional<T>`, which can be used to handle potentially missing values.